artidoro/qlora/README.md

 ```

 ## Acknoledgements
-We thank the Huggingface team, in particular Younes Belkada, for their support integrating QLoRA with PEFT and transformers libraries.
+We thank the Hugging Face team, in particular Younes Belkada, for their support integrating QLoRA with PEFT and transformers libraries.

 This repo builds on the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [LMSYS FastChat](https://github.com/lm-sys/FastChat) repos.